kdot313/chater/README.md

     sudo apt-get update
 ```

-### Step-8: This command uses apt-get, the traditional package management tool.
+### Step-8: This command uses apt, a newer, more user-friendly command-line interface for the APT package management system.
 ```bash
     sudo apt update -y
 ```